xuyiyang0409/Heart-Disease-Analysis/README.md

 **Predict users' risks of suffering heart diseases**

 - POST the important factors to backend from user input.
-- Predict the result based on PredictType.
+- Predict the result based on `PredictType`.
-- If Type = 1, it means 0-1 Classification
+- If `PredictType` = 1, it means 0-1 classification
-- If Type = 2, it means multiple Classification
+- If `PredictType` = 2, it means multiple classification

     ```
     POST /predict?type=<PredictType>